 - Is your puppy insured?
 It’s not the most pleasant thing in the world, but when curious, rambunctious puppies get together, it can often lead to trouble.
 The average emergency veterinary bill totals between $800 and $1,500, depending on where you live, and certain medical mishaps can cost far more.
-Coverage offered by insurers including AKC Pet Insurance (underwritten by Independence American Insurance Company and, in WA, American Pet Insurance Company), helps protect your pet care budget against unexpected events like these, and custom add-ons may help cover costs associated with routine and preventive services, exam fees, and other expenses.*
+Coverage offered by insurers including AKC Pet Insurance (underwritten by Independence American Insurance Company), helps protect your pet care budget against unexpected events like these, and custom add-ons may help cover costs associated with routine and preventive services, exam fees, and other expenses.

 - What about their prospective playmate?
 Talk to your pet-owning friend to make sure their own dog is healthy and protected from infection.
 If not, pencil a playdate in for a time when both puppies can safely have fun.